 Due to the popularity and high demand, a second area was identified to provide even more residents, community groups, organisations, clubs and businesses with the opportunity to sponsor a commemorative tree.
 A further 80 trees were made available in 'The Platinum Copse' which will be situated in the south of the Abbey Meadows site.
 This site provides a second area of protected wildlife habitat to encourage biodiversity.

-Please note that no more trees are available at either The Queen's Copse or The Platinum Copse.
+Please note that no more trees are available at The Queen's Copse.

 Thank you to those that have sponsored a tree.
 You should have now received your certificate in the post.
-A list of names can also be found on the Roll of Honour.
+A list of names, your tree number and a map can also be found on the Roll of Honour.